indigo-dc/dariah-repository/README.rst

 DARIAH-repository is a service developed by the EU H2020 INDIGO-DataCloud project and is based on the `Zenodo <https://github.com/zenodo/zenodo>` repository.
-The goal of the DARIAH-repository is to enable researchers, research groups and projects from digital arts and humanities to easily create, host and manage their own Invenio-based repository in the cloud environment.
+The goal of the DARIAH-repository is to enable researchers, research groups and projects from digital arts and humanities to easily create, host and manage their own open data repositories in the cloud environment.

-Powered by Invenio & Zenodo
+Powered by Invenio
 ------------------
-DARIAH-repository is a small layer on top of the `Zenodo
+DARIAH-repository is a small layer on top of the `ZENODO
 <https://github.com/zenodo/zenodo>`, a ​free software
 suite enabling you to run your own ​digital library or document repository on the web.